 2 Keep marketing and sales teams aligned

 In most companies, marketing and sales teams aren’t on the same page.
-At best, the two teams might work as separate entities; at worst, they might be at loggerheads, and constantly try to undermine each other.
+At best, the two teams might work as separate entities; at worst, they might be at loggerheads and constantly try to undermine each other.
 As you might imagine, this breeds unproductivity and inefficiency.

-That said, switching to an ABM approach can help marketing and sales teams bridge the gap.
+Switching to an ABM approach can help marketing and sales teams bridge the gap.
 More specifically, studies show that 91% of ABM marketers say that they are either “tightly” or “somewhat or moderately” aligned with their sales colleagues.

 3 Stand out from competitors